cyrraz/plothist/docs/index.rst

     variable_1:
         ...

 -> Really easy to modify the plotting information.
+Also really convenient to plot the same variable with different plotting parameters.

 Then, just get the variable from the registery to make every plots